Nightmare Fuel: Blood

 Though the game uses its own horror as a constant point for comedy, some things are still terrifying regardless.
 Caleb is a wisecracking, cackling, Badass Villain Protagonist, but that doesn't really seep enough into some people to make these parts very tolerable.

 - Choking Hands.
 These buggers are little enough to be immune to bullet spam, appear suddenly from unexpected places, and when they choke you, you cannot do anything to them except try to pull them off (with your vision darkening, sounds of gasping and your health quickly going down).
 If you can fight them without getting the heebie-jeebies, you have nerves of steel.
-If you can kill one with a single pitchfork blow, you are both utterly fearless and really masterful in this game.
+If you can kill one with a single pitchfork blow, you are both utterly fearless and really masterful.

-- If you didn't RTFM it wasn't obvious how to remove bone leeches and the like.
-While this was the case, walking into any dim area or murky pool was terrifying as at any time a monstrous creature might jump onto you, completely filling the game screen, and (slowly) kill you.
+- If you don't Read the Freaking Manual, it isn't obvious how to remove bone leeches and the like.
+While this is the case, walking into any dim area or murky pool is terrifying, as at any time a monstrous creature might jump onto you, completely filling the game screen, and (slowly) kill you.

 - The Game Mod Death Wish for Blood manages to up the creepy.
 Highlights include the screeching, human-headed spider scurrying around on "What Lies Beneath" (the entire stage, in fact, is an excellent Shout-Out to John Carpenter's version of The Thing (1982)), and the two Silent Hill-inspired levels.